AARP Life Insurance Review 2025: Is It Worth It for Seniors

 Michael Flajole

-I am a veteran of the life and health insurance profession and passionate about helping people secure the financial future of their families.
+I am a veteran independent agent of the life and health insurance profession.
+I am passionate about helping people secure their financial future and that of their families.
 I love my family including 2 children and have long time interest in fishing and physical fitness.

 Leave a Reply